dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/relationship-changes.md

 Foreign keys are a good way to store and manipulate relationships in the database, but are not very friendly when working with multiple related entities in application code.
 Therefore, most EF models also layer "navigations" over the FK representation.
 Navigations form C#/.NET references between entity instances that reflect the associations found by matching foreign key values to primary or alternate key values.

-Navigations can be used on both sides of the relationship, on one side only, or not at all, leaving on the FK property.
+Navigations can be used on both sides of the relationship, on one side only, or not at all, leaving only the FK property.
 The FK property can be hidden by making it a [shadow property](xref:core/modeling/shadow-properties).
+See [Relationships](xref:core/modeling/relationships) for more information on modelling relationships.

 > [!TIP]
 > This document assumes that entity states and the basics of EF core change tracking are understood.
 See [Change Tracking in EF Core](xref:core/change-tracking/index) for more information on these topics.